bitnami/containers/containers/mariadb/README.md

 In this command we are configuring the container as a slave using the `MARIADB_REPLICATION_MODE=slave` parameter.
 Before the replication slave is started, the `MARIADB_MASTER_HOST`, `MARIADB_MASTER_USER` and `MARIADB_MASTER_PASSWORD` parameters are used by the slave container to connect to the master and take a dump of the existing data in the database identified by the `MARIADB_DATABASE` paramater.
 The `MARIADB_REPLICATION_USER` and `MARIADB_REPLICATION_PASSWORD` credentials are used to read the binary replication logs from the master.

-Using the `master` docker link, the Bitnami MariaDB Docker image supports automatic discovery of the replication paramaters from the master container, namely:
+When not specified, using the `master` docker link alias, the Bitnami MariaDB Docker image automatically fetches the replication paramaters from the master container, namely:

  - `MARIADB_REPLICATION_MODE`
  - `MARIADB_REPLICATION_USER`